icecube/alertstack/README.md

 ######################################################
 ```

+This for the moment will be a mock result, not using real data, as the analysis has not been approved for unblinding yet.

-For the unblinding script there is an extra argument that you can parse, `--no_run`.
-This will make the script look for the latest file in `/cache` and recover the background trials from there.
-If you don't use this flag, the script will run 5000 background trials by default (which can also be modified with the tag `--n_trials`).
-A plot that shows the TS distribution of the background and the TS value of the data will be stored in `examples/???_neutrino_alert/cache/ts_data.png`.
+For the unblinding script, there is an extra argument that you can parse, `--input`.
+This requires the path to some scrambling result for the test-statistic background distribution.
+If you write `None` with this flag, the script will run 5000 background trials by default (which can also be modified with the tag `--n_trials`).
+A plot that shows the TS distribution of the background and the TS value of the data will be stored in `examples/???_neutrino_alert/cache/???scrambles_result.png`.
 Moreover, a file with all the correlations found will be stored in `examples/???_neutrino_alert/cache/correlations.pkl`.
 With this, you can then run

 ```